ecmwf/open-ecpds/README.md

 - **DestinationType**: The type of Destination for the data transfer.
 - **FileName**: The full name of the file being transferred, including its path and extension.
 - **FileSize**: The size of the file in bytes, which helps assess the scope of the transfer.
+- **Identity**: This is a string that allows the identification of recurring data transfers.
+It enables ECPDS to track the same data transfer that runs periodically and monitor the sending time over multiple days.
+Typically, if the target name includes a date and time, the identity would be the target name without them.
 - **ScheduledTime**: The scheduled time when the data transfer request is expected to start processing.
 This is based on the transfer schedule.
 - **StartTime**: The actual time when the retrieval of the data file started, which helps monitor delays or discrepancies compared to the scheduled time.
 - **MetaStream**: The meta stream associated with the data file, used for categorizing or identifying a specific subset of data.